 You advertise with newspapers, magazines, online, before and after the trade shows – the list goes on and on.
 Has that been working for you?
 Of course, your still in business aren’t you.
-But, a whole new world can open up with this marketing tactic at your next trade show.
-Engagement by conversation is a must at a trade show.
+But a whole new world can open up with this marketing tactic at your next trade show: word of mouth marketing.
 Here are some tips to keep the talk going.

-1. It is rarely talked about and has the potential to boost you not only in general but at a Trade Show tool.
+1. Is rarely talked about and has the potential to boost you not only in general but at a Trade Show tool.

 2. If done right, it costs nothing.

 3. If you have a great product it should come easy to you.

 4. It carries far more weight than any of the other media methods above.